zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 **Follow these steps:**

-1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
+1. Open the `<Zowe instance directory>/instance.env` configuration file.
 2. Configure the following properties:

-* **apiml.security.x509.enabled**
+* **APIML_SECURITY_X509_ENABLED**

 This is the global feature toggle.
+Set value to `true` to enable client certificate functionality.

+* **APIML_SECURITY_ZOSMF_APPLID**

+    When z/OSMF is used as an authentication provider, provide avalid APPLID to allow client certificate authentication.
+The API ML authenticates to z/OSMF through the generation of a passticket and subsequently uses this passticket to authenticate to the z/OSMF.
+The value in the default installation of the z/OSMF is `IZUDFLT`.

+3. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
-Configure the property to `-Dapiml.security.x509.enabled=true`.
+4. Configure the following properties:

 * **apiml.security.x509.externalMapperUrl**